donnemartin/system-design-primer/README.md

 Use TCP over UDP when:

-* You need all of the data to arrive in tact
+* You need all of the data to arrive intact
 * You want to automatically make a best estimate use of the network throughput

 ### User datagram protocol (UDP)